facebook/zstd/doc/zstd_compression_format.md

 Each sequence consists of a tuple of (`literals_length`, `offset_value`, `match_length`), decoded as described in the [Sequences Section](#sequences-section).
-To execute a sequence, first copy `literals_length` bytes from the literals section to the output.
+To execute a sequence, first copy `literals_length` bytes from the decoded literals to the output.

 Then `match_length` bytes are copied from previous decoded data.
 The offset to copy from is determined by `offset_value`: